memento-ai/Memento/packages/search/README.md

   rhs: semanticSearchResults,
   maxTokens: 5000
 });
+const similarityMap = await asSimilarityMap(searchResults);
 ```

 These functions ensure that the search scores are in the range [0, 1] and can be used to adjust the relative importance of different search results.
 The `combineMementoResults` function combines the results of two memento searches into a single search result list, handling cases where mementos are present in one selection but not the other.
+The `asSimilarityMap` function converts the search results into a map where the keys are the memento IDs and the values are the corresponding search result objects.

 ### selectSimilarMemsUtil.ts

-The `selectSimilarMemsUtil.ts` file provides a command-line utility to experiment with semantic and keyword similarity searches.
+The `selectSimilarMemsUtil.ts` source file provides a very useful command-line utility for experimenting with semantic and keyword similarity searches.
 It can be used to observe examples of keyword and semantic search individually and when combined.

 To use the utility, run the following command: